 Trekked all over town and still can’t track down these essential ingredients?
 I almost think it’s better to leave out the stuff you can’t find and add a teaspoon or two of Thai red curry paste to replace the missing aromatics.
 It won’t be exactly the same, and will add extra spiciness, but it’ll work in a pinch.
 Cheaters never win, but you can come pretty close!

-Time to make Tom Kha Gai!
+How to make Tom Kha Gai

 Heat a large saucepan over medium heat, and add the coconut oil once it’s hot.
 Stir in the shallots and shiitake mushrooms with a sprinkle of salt.